cloudflare/cloudflare-docs-engine/src/content/reference/fetch.md

 # Fetch

+## Background

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provides an interface for asynchronously fetching resources via HTTP requests inside of a Worker.

-## Global

 The `fetch` method is implemented on the ServiceWorkerGlobalScope.
 See [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for more information.